Makers and Museums Tour

 This tour is designed to show why Japan is the must see destination for contemporary and historic traditional craft, design, and architecture.
 You will travel by Shinkansen bullet train from Tokyo to Kyoto by way of Matsumoto, Kanazawa, and onwards to Kurashiki via Okayama, followed by Naoshima and lastly Osaka.
 Along the way you will visit studios of makers young and longstanding who work in ceramics, wood, textiles and bamboo with technical complexity to create exquisite works.
 We will explore several of the historic kiln centres and visit museums to learn how pottery has played a significant role in shaping Japanese culture and aesthetics.

 We start in Tokyo where the focus is on visiting museums and design shops to learn how product design and craft have defined Japan’s identity.
 Visits to the Nezu Museum with a stroll through its garden will titillate the senses as you wander through beautifully designed galleries of pre-modern Japanese and East Asian art, while later you will make your way to the serene Mingeikan Folk Crafts Museum featuring an array of functional pottery and other crafts.
-Not to be missed is the highly acclaimed Acrylic Gallery and the stores of luxury brands designed by a star studded cast of architects, from Herzog and de Meuron’s Prada shop to others by Pritzker Prize winning Japanese architect, Toyo Ito and the famed Sanna.
+Not to be missed are the stores of luxury brands designed by a star studded cast of architects, from Herzog and de Meuron’s Prada shop to others by Pritzker Prize winning Japanese architect, Toyo Ito and the famed Sanna.

 Next we head to Matsumoto by bullet train.
 Here surrounded by the twin ranges of the Japanese Alps we will visit the Museum of Art where we will walk through Yoyoi Kusama’s permanent display, visit Japan’s oldest castle, savour the region’s famous soba noodles and soak in a hot bath known as an onsen.
 The beauty of the surrounding countryside has made this home to many artists and galleries, such as Sioribi & Laboratorio.